 Entry and Residence

-- L Visa: for short-term personal visits;
+- L Visa: short-term personal visits

-- D Visa: for long-term foreign residents.
+- D Visa: long-term foreign residents.

 Though there are concentrations of foreigners in some major cities, notably Beijing and Shanghai (which has 300,000 expats), where you can expect to find a parallel 'Western' life-style and facilities, in most parts of China that is not the case.
 This means you will have no choice but to adopt Chinese cultural habits, in terms of cooking for example.
 Few people speak English, so you won't get far without at least a basic level of a Chinese language.
 Of course, if you are employed in a site owned by a Western company, even in a remote region, the numbers other foreigners and Westernized facilities may dull the shock of a transition to China.
 Some people, however, may prefer to take on the change head on!